braksator/minson/README.md

 Serializes an object (or other variable) using a predefined template into a non-human readable output string that uses a minimal amount of characters.

-> WARNING: This package is new and still going through testing.
+> WARNING: This package is relatively new - use with vigilant caution.

 Designed for storage of app configs in text files, therefore works particularly well with multiple-choice values such as booleans and enums.
 Also efficient